Reloaded-Project/Reloaded-III/docs/Loader/Core-Architecture.md

     Mods which are missing a direct or transitive dependency should be ignored, and the backend should instead log a warning to the console.

-    The Diagnostics system [TODO: Link Pending] should warn users inside the launcher if it believes
+    The [Diagnostics system][diagnostics] should warn users inside the launcher if it believes

 !!! warning "The backend cannot have dependencies which rely on backend itself."